PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Toggle Auto-Initialize - AXYZ

-* When you turn this on, both sticks will point up and to the right.
-When you turn it off, both sticks will point down and to the left.
+* When you turn this on, both sticks will briefly point up and to the right.
+When you turn it off, both sticks will briefly point down and to the left.
 * If you are positive that both of your sticks are calibrated well, you can use this to avoid the need to press B when plugging the controller in.
 * If calibration ever gets wonky, you need to disable this, then recalibrate.
 * This automatically gets turned off when you: